ismaelucm/massis_client/README.md

 Presence sensor configurations are labeled from A to N.

-To launch a simple client for reading data from ./Sim200/sim200.json with a sensor layout A
+To launch a simple client for reading data from ./Sim200/sim200.json with a sensor layout A and printing out in the standard output the effectiveness of the sensors

 	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/sim200.json -d A  -n sim0